Geoffrey-Z/street-sign-classifier/notebooks/report.md

 model.compile(optimizer='adam', loss='categorical_crossentropy', metrics=['accuracy'])
 ```

-This architecture is a relatively simple deep convolutional network.
+This architecture is a relatively simple convolutional network.
 It achieves an accuracy of ~96% on the validation dataset.
 This model was the most accurate and simple model to arise from a few different variants.
 Listed below are some of the variants I tried out.

 - Decreasing the number of filters in the first convolutional layer from 64 to 16.
 This resulted in a faster training time.
 However, the accuracy decreased by ~2%.
 - Decreasing the number of filters in the first convolutional layer from 64 to 32.
 This resulted in a faster training time.
 However, the accuracy decreased by ~1%.